smurfix/nanobind/docs/api_extra.rst

 The following function can be used to expose ``std::map<...>`` or ``std::unordered_map<...>`` variants in Python.
-It is not part of the core nanobind API and require an additional include directive:
+It is not part of the core nanobind API and requires an additional include directive:

 .. code-block:: cpp

    #include <nanobind/stl/bind_map.h>

-.. cpp:function:: template <typename Map, typename...
+.. cpp:function:: template <typename Map, rv_policy Policy = rv_policy::automatic_reference, typename...
 Args> class_<Map> bind_map(handle scope, const char * name, Args &&...args)

    Bind the STL map-derived type `Map` (ordered or unordered) to the identifier `name` and place it in `scope` (e.g., a :cpp:class:`module_`).
 The variable